infojam-james/jamestest/Bradford-FF/JW Initial Plan.md

-##Reminder of key problems/issues for exploration:
+#Reminder of key problems/issues for exploration:
 + Not enough 'Quick Win' referrals
 + Not enough time for managers to process referrals
 + Not enough intelligence on families PBR was *not* able to be claimed for

+##Analysis of the current business situation

 **1. Get an organisation chart**</br>
 One with names and roles.
 If no such chart exists, create one!